digideskio/support-tools/gdbprof/gdbprof.md

 ## DESCRIPTION

-Display a call tree analysis of stack trace samples collected by [gdbmon](gdbmon.md)
+Display a call tree analysis of stack trace samples collected by [gdbmon](gdbmon.md).
+The stack trace samples are read from stdin.

 * -h, --help: show a help message
 * --maxdepth, -m: maximum stack depth to display